 SciLifeLab

 The extension to BMC in Uppsala has become something of a local landmark.
 SciLifeLab has been given a lively green colour that daringly takes its place on campus, and contributes to a new feel.

-The Biomedical Centre (BMC) is a well-executed example of late functionalism that, with its well thought-out system for lab premises, is fit for purpose even today.
-When we were given the task of creating an extension, the aim was to offer a break in the existing structure through a natural, attractive gathering place.
-The size of the original building and its systematic repetition contributed to a monotonous and difficult-to-orient experience.
-We wanted to change that.
+The Biomedical Centre (BMC) stands as a well-executed example of late functionalism.
+Its carefully planned system for lab spaces remains effective even today.
+When Tengbom took on the task of designing an extension, the goal was clear—to break the rigid structure and create a natural, inviting gathering place.
+The original building’s size and systematic repetition made navigation monotonous and difficult.
+Tengbom set out to change that.

+SciLifeLab